 “I’m just having a senior moment” – most of us have heard mom or dad make that joke occasionally.
 But there’s a big difference between mom forgetting to add salt to a familiar recipe versus her not being able to follow the recipe sequence.
 When is a senior moment actually the sign of something more serious?
 And when is it time to consider that mom or dad may need to transition out of independent or assisted living and into a memory care community?

 First, it’s helpful to revisit what defines memory care versus other residential programs.
-A memory care unit offers an individualized approach to dementia care that caters to the specific needs of each resident – sometimes within its own facility but often as part of a larger community setting – and one that provides a safe, structured environment staffed by those specifically trained in memory impairment.
-Memory care units offer residents help with bathing, grooming, and other daily tasks, as well as secured areas that allow safe movement without the risk of wandering off, and activity areas that are purposefully calming and uncluttered.
+A memory care neighborhood offers an individualized approach to dementia care that caters to the specific needs of each resident – sometimes within its own facility but often as part of a larger community setting – and one that provides a safe, structured environment staffed by those specifically trained in memory impairment.
+Memory care neighborhoods offer residents help with bathing, grooming, and other daily tasks, as well as secured areas that allow safe movement without the risk of wandering off, and activity areas that are purposefully calming and uncluttered.

 When considering the move to memory care, ask yourself these questions:

 - Is Dad safe where he’s living?
 If he has wandered off alone, left the stove unattended, suffered unexplained injuries – these are all potential red flags.

 - Is Mom’s world shrinking?
 Does she seem irritable and lonely at home, and yet acts erratically and when you try taking her out?
 Has she become fearful of driving to places she always enjoyed?

 - Is her physical condition worsening?
 Inexplicable weight gain or loss, mussed hair, difficulty moving around, body odor, ripped or soiled clothes – all of these are signs that need attention.